-Now that the pastel-colored whirlwind that is Easter is over, it can only mean one thing — you probably have a good dozen leftover hard-boiled eggs (and a mountain of candy wrappers and green plastic grass) on your hands.
-Hard-boiled eggs may make for a delicious and nutritious snack almost any time of year, but come Easter, there are only so many you can eat before you want to gag.
-Plus, with the short shelf life, it’s either eat them in one sitting Gaston-style, or toss 'em.
+Now that the pastel-colored whirlwind that is Easter is (almost) over — the eggs have been found, the candy has been eaten, the ham is in the oven — it can only mean one thing: You probably have a good dozen leftover hard-boiled eggs (and a mountain of candy wrappers and green plastic grass) on your hands.
+Hard-boiled eggs may make for a delicious and nutritious snack any time of year, but come Easter, there are only so many you can eat before you reach peak egg-fatigue.

 Salmon salad recipe with homemade balsamic vinaigrette

 - Croutons (optional)

 - 1 teaspoon brown sugar

 - Dashes of salt and pepper